webcc/typly/README.md

 ## Features

-- Checks JavaScript basic types like numbers, strings, booleans, arrays
+- Checks JavaScript basic types like numbers, strings, booleans, arrays, regular expressions
 - Checks instance of prototypes
-- Checks special types like dates, uris
+- Checks special types like dates, uris, UUIDs
 - Checks ranges of numbers
+- Optionally ignores `null` values
+- Two APIs: `is`-API for checking (returns `true` or `false`) and `assert`-API for assertions (returns `true` or throws an exception)

 ## Getting Help